majutsushi/kobo-utilities/README.md

 ## Overview

-This is a plugin for the [Calibre Ebook reader](https://calibre-ebook.com/) that provides additional functionality when working with Kobo eReaders.
+This is a plugin for the [Calibre Ebook reader](https://calibre-ebook.com/) that provides additional functionality when working with Kobo and newer Tolino (2024 onwards) eReaders.

 It was originally written by [David Forrester](https://github.com/davidfor) and is now maintained by me.